Doaa-hemaid/Ivolve-training/Kubernetes/Lab4/README.md

-# Lab 30: Kubernetes Security and RBAC
+#  Kubernetes Security and RBAC

 ## Objectives
 - Create a **Service Account**.